U.S. says Venezuelan plane aggressively shadowed a U.S. military aircraft

 U.S. President Donald Trump’s administration has repeatedly used sanctions in an effort to oust Venezuelan President Nicolas Maduro, whose 2018 re-election has been deemed illegitimate by the United States and most Western nations.

-Maduro has retained the backing of the country’s military and other institutions.
+Maduro has retained the backing of Venezuela’s military and other institutions, as well as China, Russia and Cuba.

 “The Maduro regime continues to undermine internationally recognized laws and demonstrate its contempt for international agreements authorizing the U.S. and other nations to safely conduct flights in international airspace,” the U.S. military said in a statement.